How is cervical cancer diagnosed?

-If your Pap test is abnormal or you have symptoms of cervical cancer (or for any other reason), you can have more tests to confirm a diagnosis of cervical cancer.
+If your Cervical Screening Test shows you have a type of HPV infection that requires further investigation, or abnormal cells were found that require treatment, or you have symptoms of cervical cancer (or for any other reason), you can have more tests to confirm a diagnosis of cervical cancer.
 These tests might include a colposcopy, a biopsy, or other types of tests.

 A colposcopy is a procedure that allows the doctor to see a magnified view of the cervix, vagina and vulva.
 This can help identify where abnormal or changed cells are and what they look like.
 The doctor will probably also take a tissue sample (biopsy) during the procedure.